 Information on the companies belonging to the SEB Group and products and services related to wealth management

 This notice and the General Terms and Conditions of the Customer Agreement include information which shall be given to the client prior to entering into an agreement, as required by Chapter 10, Section 5 of the Finnish Investment Services Act and Chapter 6 a, Sections 6–9 of the Finnish Consumer Protection Act.
-Product-specific information (description and main features of the product, fees and expenses to be charged, taxation etc.) are available at SEB (at the address referred to below and on website www.seb.fi/varainhoito).
+Product-specific information (description and main features of the product, fees and expenses, taxation etc.) are available at SEB (at the address referred to below and on website www.seb.fi).
 The General Terms and Conditions of the Customer Agreement are enclosed in the material submitted to the client.
-Key investor information documents of common funds and other UCITS managed by SEB Investment Management AB are available on website www.seb.fi/varainhoito and at our customer service.
+The key information documents of funds managed by SEB Investment Management AB are available on website sebgroup.lu/private/our-funds and at our customer service.

 Information on the service provider

-Companies of the SEB Group (consisting of Skandinaviska Enskilda Banken AB (publ) together with its branches and subsidiaries) serving wealth management clients comprise a Finnish branch of a foreign credit institution, a foreign EEA management company and its Finnish branch.
-Basic information on these companies is provided below:
+Companies of the SEB Group (consisting of Skandinaviska Enskilda Banken AB (publ) together with its branches and subsidiaries) providing services to wealth management clients are:

 Service is provided in Finnish, Swedish and English, and the General Terms and Conditions of the Customer Agreement as well as other documents are available in these languages.
 The agreements entered into with the client are governed by Finnish law, and information on the services is given in accordance with Finnish law.